vhscom/after-dark/README.md

 ### Personalization

-After Dark uses [hack.css](https://hackcss.egoist.moe/dark.html) to automatically style your markup, giving you instant access to flexbox grids, several display variants, and other pre-built components.
-Use them while creating new [sections](#section-menu) leveraging [block templates](https://gohugo.io/templates/blocks).
-Additional personalization options listed below.
+After Dark provides several options to give you more freedom and control over your site's look-and-feel.
+Read on to learn more.

 #### Display Variants